 - even in rain, your braking distance is likely to increase – and on icy roads, says the RAC, you will be well advised to allow up to 10 times the normal recommended distance between you and the car in front;

 - winter driving also relies on your having an even more familiar knowledge of your motorhome’s controls – especially the demister;

 - the last thing you want to be doing when trying to concentrate on the road ahead is to be fiddling with unfamiliar controls to get the correct flow of air from the demister;

 - clearly, any accumulated ice on the windscreen needs to be removed before setting off but never try to do so by pouring hot water over it – you are likely to crack your windscreen – so, instead, use a patent de-icing spray or liquid to help prevent the accumulation of ice in the first place, invest in a purpose-designed windscreen cover or even use cardboard or an old sheet;

 - be similarly careful when using hot water to heat keys to turn in frozen locks – modern locks are likely to incorporate plastic components which may melt if the key is too hot;

 - you’re likely to be needing the windscreen washer to maintain good visibility whilst on the move, so remember to keep the water reserve topped up with an appropriately strong de-icing fluid;

 - if you have forgotten to do so, or do not know whether the vehicle’s radiator is topped up with antifreeze, have the concentration checked and add more to bring it up to the required level.

-Your motorhome is probably designed for all-weather enjoyment, so don’t hesitate to use it for just that.
-Just remember that extra care, preparation and precautions may be needed for the challenge of winter driving conditions.
+Your motorhome is designed for all-weather enjoyment, so don’t hesitate to use it for just that.
+But remember that extra care, preparation, and precautions may be needed for the challenge of winter driving conditions.